Species Introduction

 ✓ Expert Tip

-Regularly vacuuming the substrate will help maintain cleanliness and prevent waste accumulation.
+Regular vacuuming of the substrate during water changes will help maintain water quality and remove waste.

 Q: What behavioural patterns should I expect from Sunset Variegated Platies?